Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re technically savvy, there’s no particular need to enable it.
 You’re probably able to spot phishing attempts a mile away, and you know which extensions and download sources are (generally) trustworthy.
 You likely have other cybersecurity barriers in place too, such as Windows Security.

-There might be some advantage to having your logins matched against data breaches, but you might also resent the step inside your privacy.
-Not to mention any interference with the extensions and downloads you can access — especially if you’re a developer, or you like to sail the seven seas, as it were.
+There might be some advantage to having your logins matched against data breaches, but you might also resent the reduced privacy.
+Not to mention the interference with the extensions and downloads you can access — especially if you’re a developer, or you like to sail the seven seas, as it were.

-The people mostly likely to need Enhanced Safe Browsing are kids, seniors, and others who are new to the internet or casual users of it.
+The people mostly likely to need Enhanced Safe Browsing are kids, seniors, and others who are new to the internet or only casual users.
 Understandably, they may not know what to look for when comes to staying safe, and there’s probably no need for them to download anything that comes from unapproved sources.

 How to turn Enhanced Safe Browsing on or off